-Cal Poly's Academic Plan focuses on Cal Poly's future leadership role as a premier, comprehensive polytechnic University.
-Elaborating on the values in the University's Vision 2022, the academic plan addresses the overall character of the University as an inclusive academic community, its Learn by Doing educational philosophy, the academic programs it offers, its commitment to student success, and its approach to scholarship and creative activity.
-The plan then lays out the implications for future enrollment, and teaching and learning space.
-The following paragraphs summarize the direction in the plan based on a year of strategic thinking, discussion, and analysis.
+Cal Poly's Academic Plan focuses on the university's future leadership role as a premier, comprehensive polytechnic university.
+Elaborating on the values in the university's Vision 2022, the Academic Plan addresses the overall character of Cal Poly as an inclusive academic community, its Learn by Doing educational philosophy, the academic programs it offers, its commitment to student success, and its approach to scholarship and creative activity.
+The Plan then lays out the implications for future enrollment, and teaching and learning space.
+The following paragraphs summarize the direction in the Plan based on a year of strategic thinking, discussion, and analysis.